xNavid/best-practices-i-learned/README.md

 // Do Stuff
 ```

+### Check Resource Ownership
+When performing an operation on data you should first check if the user trying to perform the action has permission to perform operations.
+Users who do not own a resource or have permission to a owned resource should not be able to access or perform operations through API unless it is part of the API functionality.

 ### Prefer Soft Delete
 Choose soft deleting resources, specially resources that are useful for the system or user might want restore.